theupdateframework/taps/candidate-keyid-tap.md

 Failing to provide unique keyids can have consequences for both functionality and security.
 These are a few attacks that are possible when keyids are not unique:
 * **Invalid Signature Verification**: A client may lookup the wrong key to use in signature verification leading to an invalid signature verification error, even if the signature used the correct key.
-* **Keyid collision**: If root metadata listed the same keyid k for different snapshot and root keys, an attacker with access to the snapshot key would also be able to sign valid root metadata.
-Using the snapshot key to sign root metadata, the attacker could then list the signature in the header with k.
-A client verifying the signature of this root metadata file, would use k to lookup a key trusted to sign root, and would find the snapshot key and continue the update with the malicious root metadata.
+* **Keyid collision**: If root metadata listed the same keyid K for different snapshot and root keys, an attacker with access to the snapshot key would also be able to sign valid root metadata.
+Using the snapshot key to sign root metadata, the attacker could then list the signature in the header with K. A client verifying the signature of this root metadata file, would use K to lookup a key trusted to sign root, and would find the snapshot key and continue the update with the malicious root metadata.
 To prevent this privilege escalation attack, metadata file owners should ensure that